 10 reasons to come to Secto Rally Finland

-Secto Rally Finland is returning to the Jyväskylä Region once again and there won’t be any lack of speed and rally atmosphere.
-Do you already know of all the unique experiences during Secto Rally Finland this year?
-Check 10 reasons why this is the right time to travel to Jyväskylä, Finland for this World Rally Championship event!
+Secto Rally Finland is returning to the Jyväskylä Region once again, and this year we are celebrating the rally’s 75th anniversary!
+There will certainly be no shortage of speed and rally atmosphere.
+Are you familiar with all the unique experiences that this special anniversary year of Secto Rally Finland has to offer?
+Check 10 reasons why this is the right time to travel to Jyväskylä Region for this World Rally Championship event!

 The Jyväskylä Region offers rally fans plenty to see and experience!
 The rally route that circles around the Jyväskylä Region provides an excellent opportunity to explore the travel gems of Jyväskylä Region, such as the world-famous architecture of Alvar Aalto, unique UNESCO sites, and the beautiful nature filled with thousands of lakes.